Nevernomore/VicGov/README.md

 sentiment_analysis.py : do sentiment analysis

-follower_location_analysis.py : get all the followers' locations and see the distribution
+follower_location_analysis.py : get all the followers' locations

+follower_analysis.ipynb : see their distribution

 WordCloud.ipynb : find the hashtags and make a word cloud